 Applicants must fulfill one of the following two testing options:

 Option A: SAT or Option B: ACT with Writing.
-If English is not your first language, we strongly recommend you also take the TOEFL (Test of English as a Foreign Language).
+Applicants for whom English is a second language should refer to our English proficiency testing recommendations.
 See Standardized Tests for test dates and Wellesley's school codes.

 Write your application essay(s)